 Another blogger recently challenged her readers who are also bloggers to write 365 posts to see if they could change the world for their audiences in one year.
 Now, folks, I have to tell you that I think that’s a very lofty ambition, both the writing and the changing the world part.
 But why not spend a few minutes here every single day giving you a dose of what I love best about New Mexico?

-For anyone who is in a new relationship, I have a best-date-ever idea for you, especially if your girl/guy is a New Mexico nut.
-Like me.
+If you have company in for the weekend, I have an idea for a great day trip.
 Suggest a Saturday drive that leaves Santa Fe, goes to Taos and arrives just in time for breakfast.
 You can shoot for seeing the sunrise over the Rio Grande Gorge as you top the hill going into Taos.
-That was our plan, but we didn’t quite make it.

 After breakfast somewhere fabulous in Taos (and that, my friends, is a whole ‘nother post), head north out of town and catch highway 64, headed west.
 That’s the road that goes over the Rio Grande Gorge.
 Stop at the Gorge for a look, unless you have a bit of an aversion to heights, like me.